The flow of content:

 Tell customers where they can buy the item offline

-For multichannel retailer showing a message like “This product is currently out of stock” may turn off many online buyers.
+For a multichannel retailer showing a message like “This product is currently out of stock” may turn off many online buyers.
 And there are high possibilities that he/she may never come back to your store again.

 Also, online buyers are always desperate, if they don’t find the product they are willing to buy, they search for other ways to get it immediately.
 So, make sure that you are not that one seller where buyers don’t get the product – because your competitors are already waiting to grab each and every opportunity.

 Within a fraction of seconds, any visitor will close that tab.
-Trust me this particular thing creates a very unhealthy impact on your prospective customers and even on Google’s ranking factor.
+Trust me, this particular thing creates a very unhealthy impact on your prospective customers and even on Google’s ranking factor.

 Instead, the solution to this would be:

 - Keep the page live and label the product as temporarily out of stock.

 - Redirect the page to a relevant product (a post-redirect message will aid user experience).

 Contact the former visitors when the product is back

 If you think that it’s a good idea to not show the out of stock product on the website – then you might be wrong.
-Because not displaying unavailable or out of stock items prompts customers to think that you normally don’t sell or have the item, and they might not come back to check again.
+Because not displaying unavailable or out of stock items prompts customers to think that you usually don’t sell or have the item, and they might not come back to check again.

 A patient shopper might be willing to wait for your product to restock, rather than heading to someone else (competitor).
-Ask for a little extra time from your customer and a “your wait is over” email message, might ease the process of making them purchase your product.
+Ask for a little extra time from your customer, and a “your wait is over” email message, might ease the process of making them purchase your product.

 Amazon and many popular ecommerce sites notify customers when the item is back in stock via emails.
-If you want to follow this technique all you need to do is to capture the emails.
+If you want to follow this technique, all you need to do is to capture the emails.